Blog / Car

 - The battery dies

-It’s great when a neighbor lets you know you left your lights on, but sometimes you wake up to a dead battery and a car that refuses to play ball.
+It’s great when a neighbour lets you know you left your lights on, but sometimes you wake up to a dead battery and a car that refuses to play ball.
 If you have 24-hour roadside cover, you may choose to get your car towed to your favourite workshop.
 In any event, it’s worth investing the $30 it costs to keep jumper cables in your car.
 Here’s how to how to jump-start a car, remember to check your car’s manual first.

 Alternatively, you can keep an emergency battery booster so you don't have to rely on the first car driver with a kind heart to help you out.
 Once you are back on the road, get to your nearest garage to get the battery checked asap.